unchartedsoftware/lumo/README.md

 ### Renderer

-A renderer is attached to a layer and is responsible for storing the data on the GPU and subsequently rendering the data to the plot.
+A `lumo.Renderer` is attached to a `lumo.TileLayer` and is responsible for converting and storing the data on the GPU and subsequently rendering the data to the plot.

 ```javascript
 const renderer = new lumo.PointRenderer();